2019 Estonian parliamentary election: Seats by electoral district

+Contesting parties

+The Estonian National Electoral Committee announced that ten political parties and 14 individual candidates registered to take part in the 2019 parliamentary election.
+Their registration numbers and order were determined by a draw lot.

 Campaign

 Restrictions on advertisements

 From January 23, 2019 until election day on March 3, it was prohibited to advertise an individual candidate, political party, or a person running on a party list, or their logo or other distinguishing mark or program on the inside or outside of a building, facility, public transport vehicle, or taxi, as well as other outdoor political advertising.
 Political posters and billboards that were located inside premises open to the public (for example, in the premises of a store, theater, cinema, etc.) and that were not placed facing the window towards the outside were not considered outdoor advertising.
 A name, photo or a logo on a vehicle or trailer were not considered outdoor political advertising but during the ban period, the vehicle could not have a candidate's number or a direct call to vote for them or anyone else.
 On election day, active election campaigning was prohibited everywhere, including on television and radio.
 Any kind of political agitation was prohibited in the polling station and in the rooms to be passed through when entering it.
 The organization of public opinion polls was allowed both during the election period and on election day.